 He waited in the forest close to highway A1 with the group of now fifty people.
 He hoped that a taxi would come soon, but as days passed by, he ran out of food.
 There was nothing to eat and drink in the “jungle“.

 On September 13th at 11 am, a group of six Croatian policemen found the group.
-Four of them wore blue border police uniforms, whereas two wore black uniforms with ski masks covering their faces and batons.
+According to the respondent, four of them wore blue border police uniforms, whereas two wore black uniforms with ski masks covering their faces and batons.
 They ordered the people on the move to sit down and stay silent.
 Then they asked who spoke Bosnian and because everyone was silent, the respondent raised his hand.
 He had been living in Bosnia for two years and was nearly fluent in the local language.

 “I was too much scared, but once again I have to fight.”